California Baptist University: Architecture

-International Service Projects

-International Service Projects, or ISP, is the CBU-based program through which students can serve overseas for three weeks during the summer.
-An ISP team is generally made up of 8–10 students and is led by a CBU faculty or staff member.
-Since being established in 1997, ISP teams have served in more than 40 countries on six continents.
-While overseas, the teams participate in a variety of ministries that may include music, drama, sports, ethnography, children's ministry, and teaching English.
-Student can also participate in United States Service Projects, or USPs, which are arranged similarly to ISPs but target U.S. destinations.

 Athletics

 The California Baptist (Cal Baptist) athletic teams are called the Lancers.
 The university is a member of the Division I level of the National Collegiate Athletic Association (NCAA), primarily competing in the Western Athletic Conference (WAC) for most of its sports since the 2018–19 academic year; while the men's water polo team competes in the Western Water Polo Association (WWPA); and the women's water polo team competes in the Golden Coast Conference (GCC).
 The Lancers previously competed in the Pacific West Conference (PacWest) of the NCAA Division II ranks from 2011–12 to 2017–18; and in the Golden State Athletic Conference (GSAC) of the National Association of Intercollegiate Athletics (NAIA) from 1987–88 to 2010–11.

-Cal Baptist competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving, track (distance), water polo and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, stunt, swimming & diving, track (distance), volleyball and water polo; and co-ed sports include cheerleading and dance.
-Women's beach volleyball will be a varsity sport in the future.
+Cal Baptist competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving, track (distance), water polo and wrestling; women's sports include basketball, cross country, golf, soccer, softball, stunt, swimming & diving, track (distance), volleyball and water polo; and co-ed sports include cheerleading and dance.